On the initial state of the universe and the time arrow: Discussions and conclusions

+The issue of negative entropy remains an additional challenge when one considers the quantization of general relativity since it corresponds to a quantum concept that has no parallel in classical physics.
+For example, we note that the concept of negative entropy does not match the standard definition of thermodynamic entropy $S = k_{B}\ln\Omega$, which is used to measure the entropy of a system in terms of the number of its degrees of freedom.

+In this way, we must highlight that the formula above gives the value of the absolute entropy of the system, which can not be negative.
+On the other hand, negative entropy values can be attributed to some physical system by considering not its absolute entropy, but its conditional entropy measured in relation to an ancilla \cite{Cerf:1995sa, Rio:2011}.

+In this way, by considering the existence of a negative entropy state to the universe at its beginning, the first interpretation of such a result is that negative entropy is due to the entanglement of our universe with some ancilla system.

+However, what kind of system could be used as an ancilla to the universe?
+Such a system would need to be separate from the universe itself.
+However, it does not make sense in a cosmological scenario, since it is nothing beyond the cosmos.

-In this context, an interesting scenario has been introduced in \cite{Song:2014}, where it has been proposed that there must exist a kind of Dirac sea of negative entropy playing the role of quantum memory from which a system with positive entropy can emerge.
-It opens the possibility that our universe has emerged not from a previous contracting phase, as it has been proposed by LQG and other quantum gravity scenarios, but from a Dirac sea of negative entropy \cite{Song:2014}.
+On the other hand, an interesting scenario has been introduced in \cite{Song:2014} which has brought an alternative interpretation to the meaning of negative entropy.
+In this case, it has been proposed that there must exist a kind of Dirac sea of negative entropy filling up the system, which plays the role of the ancilla.
+In such a scenario, a system with positive entropy can emerge from the Dirac sea of negative entropy, leaving behind a ‘hole’ that corresponds to the ancilla quantum state \cite{Song:2014}.
+It opens the possibility that our universe has emerged not from a singularity, nor does it come from a previous contracting phase, but from a Dirac sea of negative entropy.